 Guidance and a standard template for an investigator CV is provided for your use.
 This template would be suitable for submission of CVs by Chief Investigators, local Principal Investigators and academic supervisors (for submission with student applications).

 Research passports and honorary contracts or letter of access

-The NIHR's Research in the NHS: Human Resource (HR) Good Practice Resource Pack describes the process for handling HR arrangements for researchers and provides a streamlined approach for confirming details of the pre-engagement checks they have undergone with the NHS.
-Visit the NIHR site for more information.
+The Human Resource (HR) Good Practice Resource Pack in IRAS Help describes the process for handling HR arrangements for researchers and provides a streamlined approach for confirming details of the pre-engagement checks they have undergone with the NHS.

 Helpful documents and resources